geoadmin/geocat/web/src/main/webapp/WEB-INF/classes/setup/sql-geocat/v340/migrate/README.md

 Apply the transformation to all metadata records.

-0. (optinal) Turn off xlink resolution to make this faster.
+0. (optional) Turn off xlink resolution to make this faster.

 1. Search all records to be updated